mstuttgart/pomodorojs/README.md

 ## About

-Pomodorini is minimal and easy to use Pomodoro Timer to help you manage time and complete your tasks.
+Pomodot is minimal and easy to use Pomodoro Timer to help you manage time and complete your tasks.

 ### What is **Pomodoro**?